What to do

 Before you receive the grant, we will need:

-- A final invoice from you showing payment (if you submitted a quote with your application)
+- A final invoice marked "paid" or other proof of payment (if you submitted a quote with your application)

 - Photos showing how you used the grant funds to make your business more accessible.